dead-claudia/eslint-config-isiahmeadows/README.md

 This is a global package for anyone who wants to use my config and/or agrees with my code style opinions.

-\* Well...that's sort of a lie, since I'm in the process of merging my existing configs to use this one.

 ## Usage

 1. Install ESLint and this module.